Prof. Dr. Reinhard J. Maurer

 Research Group

 The Maurer group is highly interdisciplinary, combining expertise in chemistry, physics, materials science, and machine learning to tackle fundamental questions about how matter behaves at interfaces.
-The group develops and applies cutting-edge computational methods including density functional theory, molecular dynamics simulations, and machine learning potentials.
+The group develops and applies cutting-edge computational methods including density functional theory, molecular dynamics simulations, and machine learning surrogate models.

 Education and Training